 I suppose I choose to champion more humble subject matter, though I think it is only humble at first sight.
 Dead leaves, a muddy puddle, a fleeting shaft of light, gravel on a road, graffiti on a bus shelter, con trails in the heavens, natural shadows hiding natural worlds, natural worlds struggling with man-made worlds.
 In other words, a reflection of the world we actually inhabit on a daily basis, not an isolated entombment of a rare ideal.
 Of course I like a good sunset just like anybody else, it’s just that “further down the scale” there are many miracles to discover too, though they are neither immediately obvious nor obviously appealing.

 Although it’s almost certainly not immediately apparent either, there is a thread of a kind running through most of what I do, often cryptically hinting at allegories, metaphors and symbols.
-On a lighter note you could say many images just reflect an interest in ‘the extraordinary in the ordinary’ with all its wonders and implications with an occasional dash of worldly comment.
+On a lighter note you could say many images just reflect an interest in ‘the extraordinary in the ordinary’ with all its wonders and implications with an occasional dash of worldly comment or a small hint of humour.
 Pretty simple really and mercifully forgiving.
 Of course sometimes the picture just stares at you, fully developed and ready to go in your head without any explanation in advance of pressing the button, almost certainly based on forgotten memories of previously enjoyed images by others.
 All art is probably theft in one way or another.